 Position/Role Name

-Stakeholder # 1
+Stakeholder # 1 Augusta Rotary Club David Bullington

-Stakeholder # 2
+Stakeholder # 2 Amanda Peacock St. Augustine of Canterbury Episcopal Church

-Stakeholder # 3
+Stakeholder # 3 Parent Cenise Milton

-Stakeholder # 4
+Stakeholder # 4 Parent Shanice Coleman

-Stakeholder # 5
+Stakeholder # 5 Parent Taura Mitchell

 Stakeholder # 6

 Stakeholder # 7

 Stakeholder # 8

-How will the team ensure that stakeholders, Stakeholders will be invited to all school events, school communication and and in particular parents and/or guardians, school council meetings. were able to provide meaningful input into the needs assessment process?
+How will the team ensure that stakeholders, Stakeholders/Parents are invited to Parent/Community input revision and in particular parents and/or guardians, meetings to provide input of how they would like to see the school grow in the were able to provide meaningful input into areas of academics, engagement, and involvement. the needs assessment process?